tgiachi/Lilly.Engine/docs/docs/tutorials/custom-ui.md

 - Build an inventory system
 - Create a dialogue system

-Check the [API Reference](../../api/) for all available UI controls and their properties!
+Check the source code in `src/Lilly.Engine.GameObjects/` for all available UI controls and their properties!